 Pros: By holding balances in multiple currencies, businesses can avoid the often high fees associated with frequent currency conversions when receiving payments.

-Cons: Some multi-currency accounts have require minimum balance requirements to qualify for certain features.
+Cons: Some multi-currency accounts require minimum balance requirements to qualify for certain features.

 4. Other International Payment Methods